Countingonyou/DEXT/README.md

 Tokenomics -

-  1B Minted supply
+  1B Minted Supply

-  150M presale tokens
+  50% Presale
+  5% Team
+  10% Marketing
+  20% Dex liquidity
+  15% CEX liquidity

   Unsold presale tokens will be burned weekly.
   5% Sell (Jeet) tax for project sustainablility.

+  Bot Revenue -
   15% of total revenue generated from using the tool will go back to holders.
   50% of revenue will be put into the treasury - Used for strategic buy backs of the native token.
   -The more the utility is used, the more money will be spent on pushing $DEXT token MC up!